 Avoid accidentally following the road out of Cabanillas.
 The camino turns to the right at the edge of town and follows along a hiking trail through an oak forest and to La Seca.

-Crossing the bridge to visit La Seca, with a bar and the Ermita de San Blas, is optional.
+Crossing the bridge to visit La Seca, with a bar (follow the old signs, the bar is still open) and the Ermita de San Blas, is optional.

 Keep on straight (with the bridge on your left) to follow the camino.

 In Cascantes the camino crosses the main road and follows a paved side road into and through the town.
 At the end, it rejoins the main road to La Robla.
 At the entrance to town is the Chapel of Celada, and beyond that a large power plant.
 You will pass through a tunnel and then over the railway on a elevated bridge before getting to the heart of town.

 NOTE: There is an alternative route at the end of Cascantes which is signed Por Llanos de Alba.
 This alternative bypasses the entrance to town and with that much of the busy road walking and takes you directly to the municipal albergue in La Robla.

 La Robla is the first developed city outside of León.
 In addition to an albergue, there are also hostals and pensions.
 Avoid those at the entrance to town just over the foot bridge, and continue into the center.
 There is also a tourist information office near the ayuntamiento if you need a stamp or a glossy brochure.
 The albergue is at the far end of town.
 Hostal Ordóñez de Celis, on your right before the ayuntamiento, is recommended.

 Between La Robla and Buiza the Camino San Salvador coexists with the Camino Olvidado but they go in opposite directions.
 It’s not hard to keep them apart but if you get disoriented easily check your map from time to time.

 The camino from La Robla, at least once you get to the end of town, is along a pleasant path adjacent to the river.
 It passes a restored aqueduct.